 The best way to foster employee engagement and well-being is to support employees.
 And one of the best ways to support employees is to focus on managers.
 Managers can use this free worksheet to help spot burnout in their direct reports.

-1. Provide recovery time
+3. Provide recovery time and breaks

 Managers should meet with each of their direct reports each week for a one-on-one meeting.
 In this weekly meeting, managers should be sure to check on the employee’s overall well-being and address any issues that arise as quickly as possible.
 Design a plan for your employees to achieve their goals — balance is key.